spiffe/helm-charts-hardened/examples/tornjak/README.md

 helm test spire -n spire-server
 ```

-### Access Tornjak directly
+Run following commands from your shell, to start port forwarding for Tornjak backend (APIs)

-To access Tornjak you will have to use port-forwarding for the time being *(until we add authentication and ingress)*.
+and Tornjak frontend (UI) services.

-Run following commands from your shell, if you ran with different values your namespace might differ.
+ If you deployed in different namespace, your values might differ.
 Consult the install notes printed when running above `helm upgrade` command in that case.

 Since `port-forward` is a blocking command, execute them in two different consoles: